 The impact of microlearning on your HR training practices can be measured regarding the pedagogical ROI.
 The Kirkpatrick model of training evaluation suggests four levels to evaluate a training program.
 They are Reaction, Learning, Behavior, and Results.

 In the first level, the training program is assessed based on the learners’ reaction to the module.
 Highly engaging and relevant programs are thus rated highly at this level.
 This is followed by an assessment of the degree to which the learner has acquired the intended lessons.
 But the theoretical acquisition of knowledge is only one part.

 Microlearning performs well on the Kirkpatrick model.
-From a learner’s perspective, microlearning finds huge favor thanks to the dramatically lower time it takes for them to get through the content.
-When combined with quick assessments, microlearning directly fulfills the first two levels of Kirkpatrick’s training evaluation framework.
+From a learner’s perspective, microlearning finds huge favour thanks to the dramatically lower time it takes for them to get through the content.
+When combined with quick assessments, microlearning directly fulfils the first two levels of Kirkpatrick’s training evaluation framework.

 In addition to this, microlearning also has a proven impact on the engagement of the learners.
 A study published in the Journal of Applied Psychology noted that bite-sized learning techniques made transmission of information from the trainer to the learner more efficient by 17%.
 Not surprisingly then, an overwhelming number of learners to prefer microlearning over other forms of training.